Traditional Yorkshire Parkin

 This traditional Yorkshire specialty, though bearing some similarities to gingerbread, is probably very different from anything you’ve had before.
 It’s as bold, hearty and unforgettable as Yorkshire itself.

-I lived in England for 6 years about two hours south of Yorkshire.
-We went back as a family this last Summer and spent some time soaking in this beautiful area of the country.
+I lived in England for 7 years about two hours south of Yorkshire.
+We go back at least once a year and love exploring and hiking through Yorkshire.
+It’s such a beautiful area of the country.

 Parkin is commonly associated with Yorkshire, England though it is also eaten in Lancashire.
 There is at least one key difference between the two versions however: Yorkshire parkin traditionally uses black treacle resulting in a very rich and dark flavor and color.